maustinstar/resume/README.md

 ## Experience

+2020 **lttl.ai** - *lttlmarket* As a contractor for lttl.ai, I am leading development of the lttlmarket iOS app.
+It is a P2P produce marketplace for hobbyist gardeners and professional farmers.

-2019 **Varian Medical Systems Internship** -*Phantom AR* - In this internship, I worked with the Radiation Physics Group in the Department of Oncology to create a *mobile computer-vision* tool.
+2019 **Varian Medical Systems Internship** - *Phantom AR* - In this internship, I worked with the Radiation Physics Group in the Department of Oncology to create a *mobile computer-vision* tool.
 I defined requirements, built the application, and completed validation testing.

 2019-20 **Queues Corporation** - *queues* - At this Georgia Tech startup, I am the lead iOS developer and UX designer.
 See on [App Store](https://apple.co/32Wbvxa).